SDE-ADNAN/SDE-ADNAN/README.md

 - 🌱 Currently learning React,DSA in JAVA,etc..
 - 🤝 2023 Goals: Contribute more to Open Source projects.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I come here for the dark-green squares.
+- ⚡ Fun fact: I come here for the continuous dark-green squares.

 ###  💻 Languages and Tools I use:
 <p align="center">